PARC Residents and Staff Have Received Their First Doses

-Yes.
-Both of the vaccines approved for use in Canada require a first dose and a booster, either 21 days or 28 days later.
-Your healthcare provider will advise you on your required timing.
+Pfizer-BioNTech, Moderna and AstraZeneca require a first dose and a booster, while the Janssen vaccine is a single dose.
+Your healthcare provider will advise you on the required timing.

 How do the COVID-19 vaccines work?

-Both are Messenger RNA (mRNA)-based vaccines that work by “teaching” our cells to create a protein that triggers an immune response – without exposure to the virus itself.
+The Pfizer-BioNTech and Moderna vaccines are Messenger RNA (mRNA)-based, They work by “teaching” cells to create a spike protein that triggers an immune response – without exposure to the virus itself.
 This causes the body to produce antibodies that fight off infection.

 Will the vaccine give me COVID-19?

-No. The benefit of mRNA vaccines is that vaccinated individuals gain protection against infection without exposure to the actual virus.
-Neither of the approved COVID-19 vaccines contain any COVID-19 particles, live nor inert.
+No. The benefit of mRNA and viral vector vaccines is that vaccinated individuals gain protection against infection without exposure to the SARS-CoV-2 virus.
+None of the approved COVID-19 vaccines contain any COVID-19 particles, live nor inert.

 What are the side effects of the COVID-19 vaccine, and are they worse for seniors?